CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         convert-pheno -iomop omop_dump.sql -obff individuals.json
         ```

+        #### Selected table(s)

-        It is possible to convert specific tables.
+        It is possible to convert selected tables.
 For instance, in case you only want to convert `MEASUREMENT` table use the option `--omop-tables`.
 The option accepts a list of tables (case insensitive) separated by spaces:

         !!!
 Warning "About tables `CONCEPT` and `PERSON`"